Doctors say Trump on steroid therapy, health improving after brief 'episodes'

 "Since we spoke last, the president has continued to improve.
-As with any illness, there are frequent ups and downs over the course particularly when a patient is so closely watched," said Dr. Sean Conley, a White House physician.

-Dr. Sean Dooley said that Trump has remained without a fever since Friday morning and that his vital signs are stable.
-Trump could be discharged from Walter Reed National Military Medical Center as soon as Monday, the doctors said.
+As with any illness, there are frequent ups and downs over the course particularly when a patient is being so closely watched," said Dr. Sean Conley, a White House physician, adding that the president could be discharged from Walter Reed National Military Medical Center as soon as Monday.

 Trump's doctors said that the president was on dexamethasone, the steroid used for the sickest Covid-19 patients.
 The medical team said the president took his first dose of the drug on Saturday and would remain on it for the "time being."